arham-lodha/Mandelbrot-Generator/README.md

 - Pillow is used for image creation.

 The main.py file is used to run the code with the user specified parameters.

+One key flaw of this program is that at high precision where points are spaced close to $\epsilon_{machine} = 2^{-52}$, there is artifacting due to the loss of precision.
+So images which are incredibly zoomed may have loss of resolution and inaccuracies in the generation of the set.

 ## Future
 Right now the generator only makes still images, but I want to eventually have it make zooming mandelbrot videos.